-DESCRIPTION:
+DESCRIPTION

-The catheter is a coaxial design catheter with a balloon mounted on its distal tip.
+The NuMED PTA Dilatation Catheter is a coaxial design catheter with a balloon mounted on its distal tip.
 The lumen labeled with the balloon size is for balloon inflation while the through lumen allows the catheter to track over a guidewire.
-Four radiopaque bands define the center of the dilatation balloon - two on each side of the balloon center spaced 10mm apart, and two under the balloon shoulders.
+A radiopaque band[s] defines the center [or shoulders, if two] of the dilatation balloon.
 Each balloon inflates to the stated diameter and length at a specific pressure.
-The balloon size is $\pm$ 10% at the Rated Burst Pressure (RBP).
+The balloon size is \pm 10% at the Rated Burst Pressure (RBP).
 The RBP is different for each size.
-Please check the package label for the RBP.
-It is important that the balloon not be inflated beyond the RBP.
+Check the package label for the RBP.
+It is important that the balloon not be inflated beyond RBP.

-HOW SUPPLIED:
+HOW SUPPLIED